 ^ It was hard to pick a favourite among these beautiful pieces but I think it would be one of these two. ^

 Here in Toronto people have been forbidden from smoking inside public buildings, workplaces, bars and restaurants for a long time, but people are still allowed to smoke on the street.
 This means that there are always groups of people lingering in front of buildings have a smoke, that people walking have to maneuver around, and many cigarette filters left all over the sidewalks.
 How about where you live … Is smoking allowed in public?

 I wouldn’t be my pun-loving self if I didn’t say in closing that that is ‘snuff about snuff’.

 Thanks for taking a look.
-Wishing you a happy Thursday.
+I hope you’re having a good Thursday.

 [These snuff bottles are part of the permanent collection at The Art Gallery of Ontario and can be seen for free on Wednesday evenings between 6:00 and 8:30.
 They're on the first floor all the way to the left after you enter.]